ha5dzs/nyuad-aprs-server/README.md

 echo "foobar" > .pgpass
 ```

 It might be a good idea to play around with some Postgresql settings to improve performance (for this application, speed is more important than minimizing the risk of data loss).
+For Ubuntu 22.04, posgresql version 14 is bundled, your system might be different.

-Some settings in /etc/postgresql/12/main/postgresql.conf that might improve performance:
+Some settings in /etc/postgresql/14/main/postgresql.conf that might improve performance:

 ```ini
 shared_buffers = 2048MB              # I recommend 25% of total RAM